-We know that what athletes are facing is uncertain, uncontrollable, and scary.
-Many people appreciate what athletes sacrificed to the pursuit of excellence, in the name of entertainment, patriotism, and the advancement of human potential.
+We know that in sport, athletes face uncertainty, uncontrollability, and pain.
+Many people appreciate what athletes have sacrificed to the pursuit of excellence, in the name of entertainment, patriotism, and the advancement of human potential.

 We know that many athletes embody the most virtuous of human ideals – voluntarily taking on the unknown in the spirit of human competition, and bearing the heavy burden of the hopes and expectations of their communities (be it local, or national).